adrianylee/BENG183_Snakemake/snakemake.md

 ![alt text](exampledagworkflow.png)

 ## 5. Limitations, Extensions, and Switching to Snakemake<a name="5"></a>
 Even though Snakemake is powerful, it does come with certain limitations.
-Checkpoints—while extremely useful for handling dynamic or unknown inputs—can be tricky to implement correctly.
+Checkpoints, while extremely useful for handling dynamic or unknown inputs can be tricky to implement correctly.
 They require careful planning, and if the logic that determines downstream files is even slightly off, Snakemake may produce a malformed DAG or fail with confusing errors.
 Another fundamental limitation is that Snakemake workflows must be **acyclic**, meaning you cannot express iterative or recursive algorithms directly in the workflow graph.
 Any looped or cyclical process must be handled inside a script rather